trailofbits/algo/docs/troubleshooting.md

 ### Various websites appear to be offline through the VPN

 This issue appears intermittently due to issues with MTU size.
-If you experience this issue, we recommend [filing an issue](https://github.com/trailofbits/algo/issues/new) for assistance.
+Different networks may require the MTU within a specific range to correctly pass traffic.
+We made an effort to set the MTU to the most conservative, most compatible size by default but problems may still occur.

 Advanced users can troubleshoot the correct MTU size by retrying `ping` with the "don't fragment" bit set, then decreasing packet size until it works.
 This will determine the correct MTU size for your network, which you then need to update on your network adapter.

 E.g., On Linux (client -- Ubuntu 18.04), connect to your IPsec tunnel then use the following commands to determine the correct MTU size:
 ```